grislyeye/grislyeye.com/content/blog/spark-lifepath-system/spark-lifepath-system.md

 It's also a succinct way of describing your setting.
 With a [spark table](https://www.bastionland.com/2017/11/electric-modernity-and-spark-tables.html), and the random tables I mentioned, you can get a pretty clear expression of your world.

-I've found these random tables are flexible tools, and can be used in other contexts, like an impromptu lifepath system. !!!!!!!!!!!WHY?!?!?
+I've found these random tables are flexible tools, and can be used in other contexts, such as the following impromptu lifepath system.

 <aside>